 4. Show You Have Grown

 Be prepared to show how you have addressed weak spots brought to your attention during performance reviews past.
 Show that you respond to criticism and improve.
-If, for instance, your boss last year told you that that you haven’t demonstrated leadership skills, then provide some examples of how you’ve successfully taken on leadership roles since then.
+If, for instance, your boss last year told you that you haven't demonstrated leadership skills, then provide some examples of how you've successfully taken on leadership roles since then.

 5. Have A Plan For The Future

 A performance evaluation is a great opportunity to take part in developing your role in a company.
 Come prepared with a list of goals you can pursue and skills you'd like to develop over the next year.
 If you've faced legitimate challenges in meeting some performance expectations, be honest about it and have a plan for how you can meet expectations in the future (such as more training in a specific area).

 Your next performance review doesn't have to be stressful.
 With a little preparation, you can make the most of this meeting with your boss and come away with a solid plan for your career growth!

 Or, join our career growth club today and get access to one-on-one career coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities—all in your back pocket!